 A good basic Blackjack strategy is to stand when your hand is 12-16 and the dealer shows 2-6.
-You should choose to hit when your hand is 12-16 and the dealer shows 7-Ace.
+Or hit when your hand is 12-16 and the dealer shows 7-Ace.

 Can I raise in Blackjack?

-Yes, Blackjack does allow you to raise your bets mid-hand.
-If you like your odds after you’ve seen your hand, you can increase your wager by doubling down.
-This means you place a second bet that’s the same value as your first.
-If you see that you have the chance to win, raise your bet so you can take advantage of it.
+Blackjack does allow you to raise your bets mid-hand.
+If you like your odds after you’ve seen your hand, you can choose to increase your wager by doubling down.
+This means you can place a second bet in equal size to your first.